mannulus-immortalis/irmsigner/README.md

 * List PKCS11 certificates installed on hardware cryptographic device (USB-Token);
 * Sign PDF documents with selected certificate (PAdES standart).

-Differences from the original software:

-* Open-source
-* Runs in Linux
-* Displays certificate list
-* Saves local copy of signed document

 ## Requirements

 * PKCS11 hardware token (tested with `SafeNet eToken 5100`, issued by `Pošta CG`)
+* PKCS11 driver: `opensc` library, `SafeNet Authentication Client` or `SafeNet Minidriver`, or something else.
+Tested with `opensc`.
-* Browser should have permission to access local network (it sends requests to the local port 8984)
+* Browser should have permission to access local network (it sends requests to the local port `8984`)

+## Installation

+1. Copy all files from repository to any place you want.
+2. Install PKCS11 software
+3. Find pkcs11 library path: usually they are installed into `/usr/local/pkcs11/` directory.
+For example `/usr/lib/opensc-pkcs11.so`
+4. Update your `config.yml` file: set0 `pkcs11_lib` parameter and check other paths - all mentioned files should present.

 ## Usage

-Just run the app, it will start in minimized state just to give you a possibility to view certificate list and close app when you don't need it anymore.
+Run the app.

 Insert your token and you'll see the list of certificates installed in it.
-Only CC certificates, usable for signing, are shown.
+Only "Content Commitment / Non Repudiation" certificates, usable for signing, are shown.

+### Signing any PDF document

+IRMS portal requires you to sign each PDF file you upload there.

+Select certificate from the list (just click it and it will be highlighted).

+Drag-and-drop your PDF file into application window - it's name will be shown under certificates list and "Sign file" button will be enabled.

+Press "Sign button" and enter your token password.
+Signed file will be named as original with added suffix `.signed.YYYY-MM-DD-hhmmss`.

+### Working with IRMS portal

 When browser with open IRMS portal sends a document sign request, you will be asked to enter the token password.
-Application will not count unsuccessfull attempts, so it's up to you.

 ## Config